Home Collections List of Top Money Market Mutual Funds in India (2026)

 What are Money Market Funds?

 Money market funds are often called “money funds” or “money market mutual funds”.
-Money market funds are a type of mutual debt fund that is invested in short-term, high-quality debt instruments.
+Money market funds are a type of mutual fund that invests in short-term, high-quality debt instruments.
 They aim to provide investors with a safe place to invest their cash while earning a return that is typically higher than a regular savings account.
-Money market funds are designed to provide investors with a high level of liquidity and a very low level of risk.
-These funds are also commonly referred to as money market mutual funds.
+Money market funds are designed to provide investors with high liquidity and very low risk.
+Money market funds are also commonly referred to as money market mutual funds.

 How Money Market Funds Work?

-- Investment Focus: These funds invest in short-term, high-quality instruments such as Treasury bills, certificates of deposit, and commercial papers.
+• Investment Focus: Money market funds invest in short-term, high-quality instruments such as Treasury bills, certificates of deposit, and commercial papers.

-- Investor Benefit: Investors get low-risk, steady money market fund returns along with easy access to their invested money.
+• Investor Benefit: Investors receive low-risk, steady returns from money market funds and easy access to their invested funds.

-- NAV Movement: The fund’s net asset value (NAV) changes based on the combined performance of all underlying instruments.
+• NAV Movement: The fund’s net asset value (NAV) fluctuates with the combined performance of all underlying instruments.

 Types of Money Market Funds

-There are different types of money market instruments in the market, some of them are as follows:
+There are different types of money market instruments in the market, some of which are as follows:

 Benefits of Money Market Funds